parallaxinc/PropWare/CMakeForPropware.md

 * Next we name our project: `project(HelloWorld)`.
 This name can be anything you'd like so long as there is no whitespace.
 * Finally, we need to tell CMake what files should be compiled: `add_executable(${PROJECT_NAME} main.cpp)`.
-  The first parameter _must_ be exactly as you see it - PropWare's build system relies on your executable being named the same as your project.
+  The first parameter (`${PROJECT_NAME}`) _must_ be exactly as you see it - PropWare's build system relies on your executable being named the same as your project.
 Next, simply list off each of your source files (separated by whitespace).
 * There is LOTS more information about creating CMakeLists.txt files for PropWare projects on the [CMakeLists.txt Files for PropWare](./md_CMakeListsForPropware.html) page.

 Typical Use Case
 ----------------
 Let's take the example of a phony project for a Quadcopter.
 We're using Parallax's Quickstart development board, the compressed-memory-model, and our code must be compiled with size optimizations.
-Our projects consists of the following files:
+Our project consists of the following files:

 * Quadcopter.cpp